Israel, perpetually on the line between Start-Up Nation and Exit Nation

 “All they want to fund are two guys who were in the military and can build the next framework of cybersecurity.”

 Israel, like other states, has its own training program for the new cyberwarriors, called Talpiot.
-This program trains the best Israeli minds in all kind of cyber-wars and has attracted the attention of Indian government.
+This program trains the best Israeli minds in all kind of cyber-wars and has attracted the attention of the Indian government.
 Indians were in search of inspiration for their own program, so the two governments agreed to create a partnership.
 This partnership guarantees India training and technology, as well as it grants Israel access to an exponentially growing market.

 In network security, a company of interest is Red Canary, which has developed AI algorithms that by analyzing attack patterns, binary inspections, user behaviors analytics, can protect the network from vulnerabilities caused by the endpoints.